connexcs/docs/ingress-routing.md

 | **Information Leakage**| No |   Yes* |

-**Note:** It is important to be aware, although its doubtful that any information will be logged in the customer/providers switch where the audio is engaged.
+**Note:** It is important to be aware, although it's doubtful that any information will be logged in the customer/providers switch where the audio is engaged.
 It is entirely possible for an engineer to find this information out from a SIP trace, pcap or watching transit locations.

 Please note DTMF Detection ONLY works when RTP Proxy mode is enabled